 Since items are quite pricey to begin with, stock sold on the outlet arm of women's clothing site Hobbs doesn't come cheap.
-However, with discounts of about 50% on a good mix of previous season's stock, there's still potential for a bargain.
+However, with discounts of up to 70% on a good mix of previous season's stock, there's still potential for a bargain.

 With a HUGE range of heavily discounted clothes and home items up for grabs, House of Fraser*'s outlet is well worth checking out - there are currently over 3,000 discounted items.

-Independent jewellery retailer John Greed* sells brands such as Pandora, Thomas Sabo and Links of London at discounts of between 30% and 75%.
+Independent jewellery retailer John Greed* sells brands such as Pandora, Thomas Sabo and Links of London at discounts of up to 80%.

-Popular bag brand Kipling offers between 30% and 50% off a range of handbags, suitcases, laptop bags and more at its official web outlet.
+Popular bag brand Kipling offers up to 40% off a range of handbags, suitcases, laptop bags and more at its official web outlet.

 Even after the discount, the prices remain high, so exercise MoneySaving caution.

-Even after discounts of up to 75%, the range of women's clothing, bags and shoes on the L.K.
+Even after discounts of up to 50%, L.K.
 Bennett outlet are still seriously pricey so make sure you shop around.

-There's a decent smattering of discounted women's clothes, shoes and accessories in Monsoon*'s outlet store.
+There's a smattering of discounted women's clothes, shoes and accessories in Monsoon*'s outlet store.

 At the Mothercare outlet*, there's up to 70% off clothing for babies and children up to the age of 8, as well as maternity wear for mums-to-be.
 What's more, there are big discounts on high-chairs, prams, and cots too.

-With a collection of both its own and branded shoes, the Office* outlet ranges from sporty to designer and offers sizable discounts on brands such as Converse, Nike and Vans.
+With a collection of both its own and branded shoes, the Office* outlet ranges from sporty to designer and offers sizable discounts on brands such as Converse and Vans.

 The outlet arm of outdoor and sports brand Regatta sells its gear with up to 75% off original store prices.